Case Study on Advertising for a Medical Center - domedica24.ru

 - Advertising system – Yandex.Direct

-When we met with the client, they already had an advertising account, and contextual advertising was being done.
+When we met with the client, they already had an advertising account, and PPC advertising was being done.
 With that in mind, the work began with an analysis of current campaigns 🧐.
 During the analysis, we identified a lot of gaps and shortcomings in the setup and management of the advertising campaigns.
 Therefore, we decided to reconfigure everything from scratch.

 It was important for us to attract people from Yandex and Google searches, so before launching campaigns, we studied how each network responds to advertising for medical activities and services.

-The initial budget was 600,000 RUB for the advertising account per month, and during the project, it was redistributed in favor of Google Ads.
+The initial budget was 600,000 RUB for the advertising account per month, and during the project, it was redistributed in favour of Google Ads.
 The low competition in the medical field and the smart capabilities of the system are advantages that shouldn’t be missed out on.

 Today more and more people are looking on the Internet for medical services, preferring to compare and contrast different offers, rather than seeking advice from friends.
-But due to the complexity of setting up contextual advertising, most of the clinics simply go under people’s radar and don’t get attention 🤨.
+But due to the complexity of setting up PPC advertising, most of the clinics simply go under people’s radar and don’t get attention 🤨.

 Our goal was to make our client as visible as possible to their target audience.
 To do this, we set the following objectives: